elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Well, here you are, worthy messenger of the superior race
-- {:.pr} Full of flair, having smelled the smell of nearby treasure, our masters here have delegated to you to hear the revelation of our little secrets ...
+- {:.pr} Full of flair, having smelled the scent of nearby treasure, our masters here have delegated to you to hear the revelation of our little secrets ...
 It's all good ...
 The civet does not hasten on the steps of the gazelle.

 - {:.sp} The Messenger.